kellylougheed/swift-classVSstruct-reading-swift-intro-000/README.md

 ```

 What will the value of `charles.homePlanet` be after the above code run?
 What about the value of `charlesFromJupiter.homePlanet`?
 Why?

+Structs are value types, so charles.homePlanet will still be "Pluto" although charlesFromJupiter.homePlanet will be "Jupiter."

 ### Question 7